The NSW Government is upgrading South Mosman Wharf as part of the Transport Access Program.

 The upgrade is part of the major progressive upgrade of ferry wharves across Sydney Harbour which aims to improve Sydney’s ferry services for customers, delivering accessible, safe, and comfortable public transport infrastructure.
 New and upgraded wharves are being delivered as part of the NSW Government’s Transport Access Program.

-The proposal includes a floating pontoon with a covered waiting area, customer seating, weather protection and a covered gangway and jetty.
+The project includes a floating pontoon with a covered waiting area, customer seating, weather protection and a covered gangway and jetty.
 A new lift and stairs would be installed providing an accessible route from street-level to the wharf.

-New bicycle hoops would also be provided.
+New bicycle hoops will also be provided.